KSAH-42/RabbitOM/README.md

 ➡️ Next arrival things:

-* Adding support video encoder for rendering MPEG using C++ WRL or COM/ATL
+* Adding support video decoder for rendering MPEG using C++ WRL or COM/ATL
 * Onvif integration will comes with deep integration events support, ptz, io, config, discovery, etc..

 * ⚠️ COMING REFACTORY: the RtspClient class WILL BE REMOVED totally and will REPLACED by a better implementation with immutable types and builder, and other nices things